Optimal Weighted-Delay Scheduling in $2\times 2$ Input-Queued Switches: Proof of for

 First, assume that both optimal actions are serving queues $\bmu$ and $\bnu$.
 If $q_{\bmu}>0$ and $q_{\bnu}>0$, we obtain

-where the second equation follows from the induction hypothesis (substituting $\bq+\bA-\be_{\bmu}-\be_{\bnu}$ for $\bq$ in \eqref{eq:for_three_different} for $V_k$) and the last equation follows from the definition of the value iteration.
+here the first inequality follows from the induction hypothesis (substituting $\bq+\bA-\bfe_{\bmu}-\bfe_{\bnu}$ for $\bq$ in \eqref{eq:for_three_different} for $V_k$) and the second inequality follows from the definition of the value iteration.
 On the other hand, if $q_{\bmu}>0$ and $q_{\bnu}=0$, we have

-where the second equation follows from the induction hypothesis (substituting $\bq+\bA-\be_{\bmu}$ for $\bq$ in \eqref{eq:for_two} for $V_k$) and the last equation follows from the definition of the value iteration.
+where the first inequality follows from the induction hypothesis (substituting $\bq+\bA-\bfe_{\bmu}$ for $\bq$ in \eqref{eq:for_two} for $V_k$) and the second inequality follows from the definition of the value iteration.
 Lastly, if $q_{\bmu}=0$, we obtain